Bayesian update of a prior normal distribution with new sample information.

 Process distribution, the distribution resulting from a data generating process.
 This is prior information that might be a completely subjective guess, based upon experience that can not be easily tabulated.
 However, preferably it is based on a collection of data, a sample.
 For prospect appraisal this is usually a worldwide sampling as used in the Gaeapas appraisal program.
 Note that for prospect appraisal, the data are almost exclusively mean values of a parameter, such as the mean porosity of a reservoir in a field, not individual porosities in sidewall plugs of pieces of cores.

-If the prior is based on a regression analysis, such as API gravity on depth (see below the example), then the process is described as the distribution of the residuals of the regression.
+If the prior is based on a regression analysis, such as API gravity on depth (see below the example), then the process is described as the distribution of the residuals of the regression at a certain "target depth".
+This distribution has a varying mean and variance along the depth, with the mean following the regression line and the variance dependent on the residual standard deviation and the distance to the mean depth of the data used for the regression.
+So, each target depth has a (possibly slightly) different distribution.

 Prior distribution, a distribution obtained from the prior information described above under (1).
 This distribution is expressing our uncertainty about the mean value of the process.
-The mean of this prior would be the mean of the process, , or very often a Mean of means, while the variance would be the process variance divided by the sample size.
+The mean of this prior would be the mean of the process, while the variance would be the process variance divided by the sample size, being the variance of the mean.
 See also the page on priors.

 New information,, a sample of observations of which we calculate a sample mean and a sample variance.
 It might be sample of size 1, but usually a larger sample.
 In the case of a world-wide prior (see (2)), the new information may be observations that are local around the prospect to be evaluated, so-called "analogons".
 It may be clear that, if there is no local information we bring to bear, the best guess is the prior distribution which then can not be updated.